nandac/letterloom/docs/documentation.typ

 == Introduction

 The `letterloom` package is a user-friendly, highly customizable template for creating professional letters with ease.
-Designed for both personal and business correspondence, it eliminates the complexities of traditional typesetting tools like LaTeX while maintaining a polished, professional output.
+Designed for both personal and business correspondence, it eliminates the complexities of traditional typesetting tools like LaTeX while facilitating a polished, professional output.

 *Key Features:*
 - Multiple Signatures: Easily include one or more signatures to accommodate joint communications or approvals.